Billmike/portfolio-website/app/blogposts/passwordless-auth-with-sesame.md

 1. You enter your username.
 2. The site displays a six-digit code.
 3. Almost instantly, you get a push notification from the Sesame app.
-4. You tap it, the app asks for the six-digit code, and once you enter it—you’re in.
+4. You tap it, the app asks for the six-digit code, and once you enter it you’re in.

 At first glance, this just looks like a standard **push notification login**.
 But the magic is in what happens behind the scenes.